django-cms/djangocms-frontend/docs/howto_guides.rst

 additional fields to define abckground images to cover the container area.

-If the theme is taken from the path djangocms-frontend will fall back to its basic functionality, i.e. the background images will not be shown.
+If the theme is taken out of the path djangocms-frontend will fall back to its basic functionality, i.e. the background images will not be shown.
 As long as plugins are not edited the background image information will be preserved.